Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Registration numbers

-There’s one caveat to this step.
-In some states, including Texas and Michigan, you can be charged with a crime and fined if your car was stolen while the keys were in the ignition or the car was left unlocked.
-And if you make a car insurance claim for a stolen car under these circumstances, your claim might get rejected.
+However, in some states like Texas and Michigan, you can be charged with a crime and fined if your car was stolen with the keys in the ignition or the car left unlocked.
+Also, if you make a car insurance claim for a stolen car under these circumstances, your claim might get rejected.
 In this case, decide whether the penalties are worth reporting the theft or making an insurance claim.

-After filing a police report, call your insurance provider and let them know your car is missing.
+After filing a police report, call your insurance company about your missing car.
 Give them the police report number and check what coverage you’re eligible for based on your policy.

-If you have a telematics device with GPS installed in your car, your insurer may be able to help locate it.
-Being able to find your car with it will depend on if the thief was able to remove the device or not.
+If you have a telematics device with GPS installed in your car, your insurance company might locate your car if the thief didn’t remove the device.

-Certain providers may require a brief waiting period before paying your claim so the police have a chance to find your car.
-In many cases, a comprehensive policy will provide you with a rental car in the meantime.
-While unlikely, it may also cover replacing any personal belongings that were in your car, such as a laptop.
+Certain insurance companies may require a brief waiting period before paying your claim so the police have a chance to find your car.

-If you had valuable items in your car, you should also contact your homeowners or renters insurance company to report the theft.
-If you have personal contents coverage, you should be able to make a claim and get reimbursed for any expensive items in your car.
+If you left valuable items in your car, contact your homeowners or renters insurance company to report the theft.
+You can make a claim and get reimbursed for these items if they’re covered by your policy.

 5. Keep an eye out for your car

-Look online and see if any cars have been put on the market recently that match your own vehicle’s description.
-You can also post a description of your car on social media and ask people to look out for it in your local area.
+Look online for any cars put on the market that match your own vehicle’s description.
+You can post a description of your car on social media and ask people to look for it in your local area.

-It’s not unheard of to spot your stolen vehicle.
-If you see it or have a lead on where your car might be, report it to the police — don’t go check for yourself.
-Trying to recover your vehicle on your own is dangerous.
+It’s not unheard of to spot a stolen vehicle.
+If you have a lead on your car, report it to the police — don’t go check for yourself, since recovering the vehicle could be dangerous.

 6. Research a replacement car

-If you made a comprehensive claim and have rental car coverage, take advantage of your coverage to drive around in a rental car while you look for a new ride.
+If you made a car insurance claim and have rental car coverage, you can drive the rental car while you look for a new ride.

-If you have comprehensive car insurance, your insurer can give you the value of your car to put towards a new one.
-And if you want an upgrade, you can pay the difference and get something better.
+If you have comprehensive car insurance, your insurance company can give you your car’s value to put toward another one.
+If you want an upgrade, you can pay the difference to buy a better car.